American University of Sharjah

 The Dependency Web

-Red bars show how many other courses list this course as a prerequisite, while blue bars show how many prerequisites it requires.
-Foundational courses like intro math, physics, and programming have enormous outgoing connections.
+Red bars are how many other courses list this one as a prerequisite; blue bars are how many prerequisites it requires.
+Intro math, physics, and programming sit at the top, with far more courses depending on them than the other way around.

 Longest Prerequisite Chains